gnolang/gno/docs/how-to-guides/simple-library.md

 When using the Gno Playground, writing, testing, deploying, and sharing Gno code is simple.
 This makes it perfect for getting started with Gno.

-Vising the [Playground](https://play.gno.land) will greet you with a template file:
+Visiting the [Playground](https://play.gno.land) will greet you with a template file:

 ![Default](../assets/how-to-guides/simple-library/playground_welcome.png)